-You are using minification on your website and your cache plugin is inputting too much inline CSS into your page source that your OpenGraph tags are pushed way too down your page’s source.
+If you’re using minification on your website and your cache plugin is inputting too much inline CSS into your page source that your Open Graph tags may be pushed way too down your page’s source code.

-If this is the cache, you must move your inline CSS to a file because Facebook and other social networks will only look for OpenGraph tags in the first 60kbs of your page’s source.
+If this is the cache, you must move your inline CSS to a file because Facebook and other social networks will only look for Open Graph tags in the first 60 KB of your page’s source.

 If they don’t find it, they will assume you haven’t added them.
-They don’t want to waste their resources crawling huge pages looking for OpenGraph tags.
+They don’t want to waste their resources crawling huge pages looking for Open Graph tags.

-The gain browser cache option in most cache plugins like W3 Total Cache is known to not play well with Facebook’s OpenGraph detection.
+The gzip browser cache option in most cache plugins like W3 Total Cache is known to not play well with Facebook’s Open Graph detection.
 If you have it enabled, disable it.

-The option for W3 Total Cache is at WordPress Dashboard > Performance > Browser Cache > HTTP (gzip) compression
+The option for W3 Total Cache is at WordPress Dashboard > Performance > Browser Cache > HTTP (gzip) compression.

 Then, clear your website and server cache (including Cloudflare – if enabled).
 Once you are done, you can test again.